215 N. 11th St. Philadelphia, PA 19107

 Please note: All sales are final, including tickets to shows and enrollment in classes.
 Purchaser may transfer ticket(s) to another recipient by simply having them give the purchaser’s name at the door.

-Purchase of ticket guarantees entry into showroom as long as ticket holders arrive prior to ten minutes past showtime.
+Purchase of ticket guarantees entry into showroom as long as ticket holders arrive NO LATER THAN ten minutes past showtime.
 Ticket purchase does NOT guarantee a seat in the showroom.
 If all seats are filled, customer may be required to stand to watch the show.

 Your seat may be released to a stand-by customer if you do not arrive prior to ten minutes past showtime.